Omei55/portfolio/README.md

 Welcome to my portfolio repository!
 This repository contains a collection of software engineering projects showcasing my skills in full-stack development, distributed systems, databases, and modern web technologies.

-## 👋 About Me
+About Me

-I'm a Computer Science student passionate about building scalable, distributed systems and modern web applications.

-- 🎓 Computer Science student/graduate with expertise in distributed systems and databases
+I am currently pursuing a Master’s in Software Engineering at Arizona State University, with a strong interest in building mobile applications, scalable distributed systems, and modern web applications.
+I enjoy working across the stack and designing reliable, performance-driven products.

+🎓 M.S. in Software Engineering candidate at Arizona State University

+📱 Passionate about building mobile applications using Swift and SwiftUI

-- 💻 Full-stack developer with experience in React, Node.js, and distributed databases
+💻 Full-stack developer with experience in React, Node.js, and distributed databases

-- 🔧 Passionate about building scalable, high-performance applications
-- 📊 Interested in data analytics, distributed systems, and cloud computing
+🔧 Interested in scalable system design, performance, and reliability

+☁️ Curious about cloud computing, distributed systems, and data analytics

 ## 📁 Projects